 Evaluation of Math Proficiency through the National Assessment of Educational Progress

-The National Assessment of Educational Progress (NAEP) measures students’ knowledge and skills in mathematics and their ability to solve problems in mathematical and real-world contexts.
-The most recent mathematics NAEP assessment was administered in 2019 for 149,500 grade 4 students, 147,400 grade 8 students, and 25,400 grade 12 students nationwide.
+The NAEP assesses students’ math knowledge and problem-solving skills.
+The latest assessment was in 2019 for 149,500 grade 4 students, 147,400 grade 8 students, and 25,400 grade 12 students nationwide.

 Grade 4 and Grade 8 NAEP Assessment Results for Students in Chicago

 In the most recent 2019 National Assessment for Educational Progress (NAEP) evaluation, the average score of grade 4 students in Chicago did not show any significant improvement from their 2017 results.
 69% of grade 4 students performed below the NAEP Proficient level.
 Moreover, the average score for grade 8 students in Chicago (253) was lower than their average score in 2017 (259).
-The percentage of grade 8 students who performed at or above the NAEP Proficient level was 23% in 2019 versus 27% in 2017.
-Additionally, the percentage of grade 8 students who performed at or above the NAEP Basic level was 64% in 2019 relative to 70% in 2017.
+In 2019, 23% of grade 8 students were proficient in NAEP, down from 27% in 2017.
+Similarly, 64% were at the basic level in 2019, compared to 70% in 2017.

 School District Performance in Chicago